0xdarknight/MakerOS/README.md

 ---

-## Architecture Overview
+## TL, DR

-MakerOS is an intelligent design-to-deployment automation platform built on the ADK-TS framework.
-It orchestrates complex workflows across three critical platforms (Notion, Figma, Vercel) using the Model Context Protocol (MCP) and AI-driven agent orchestration.
+MakerOS is an intelligent design-to-deployment platform built on the ADK-TS framework.
+It orchestrates workflows across three critical platforms (Notion, Figma, Vercel) using the Model Context Protocol and AI agent orchestration.

 ### Core Architecture Pattern